Source-Free Domain Adaptation for Question Answering with Masked Self-training: Conclusion

 \section{Conclusion}

-In this paper, we explore the possibility of transferring knowledge for unsupervised domain adaptation on question answering, without access to initial domain data.
+In this paper, we explore the possibility of transferring knowledge for UDA on QA tasks, without access to initial domain data.
 We proposed a novel self-training-based approach, MDAQA.
-We specially design an attention mask module to automatically keep key knowledge from the source domain and learn to mitigate domain shift between source and target domains.
+We specially design an attention mask module to automatically retain key knowledge from the source domain and learn to mitigate domain shift between source and target domains.
 The module can be easily integrated into existing language models.
 Our comprehensive experiments on well-known benchmark datasets demonstrate that MDAQA outperforms previous methods by a clear margin.
-It can also achieve decent performance even when the available target domain data is highly limited.
-This makes MDAQA have a very wide range of application scenarios.
+It also performs well even when the available target domain data is highly limited, suggesting that MDAQA has wide applicability across a range of scenarios.